 Fair value is defined as the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 We measure the fair value of our derivatives and our investments at fair value on a recurring basis and measure the fair value of flight equipment, goodwill and definite-lived intangible assets on a non-recurring basis.
-Refer to Note 31-Fair value measurements.
-Assets acquired and liabilities assumed as part of the GECAS Transaction were measured at their fair values on the acquisition date.
-Refer to Note 4-GECAS Transaction.
+Refer to Note 32-Fair value measurements.